Subhuu/Stegno/README.md

-# Hey this is subham
+#Hey this is subham,
-# I made something cool have a look at this outline
+#I made something cool have a look at this outline

+#import.py Requirement

 1. Problem Statement:
 Create a program that embeds a secret message into an image using pixel manipulation.
 The message should be retrievable only with a correct passcode, ensuring data security.
 The program should handle errors like invalid inputs, insufficient image dimensions, and incorrect passcodes.